Hsinchu: Administrative divisions

 Colors indicate the common language status of Hakka within each division.

 Politics

-Hsinchu City voted one Kuomintang legislator to be in the Legislative Yuan during the 2020 Taiwan general election.

-The city was historically pan-Blue, but in recent years the pan-Green coalition has started to rise in popularity.
-In addition, the economic development and urbanization in the city has caused an influx of a highly-educated population.
-As a result, local factions have decreased in power, and political parties have a greater importance in local elections.
+The city was historically pan-Blue but in recent years, the pan-Green coalition has started to rise in popularity.
+As a result, local factions have decreased in power, and political parties have greater importance in local elections.

+Hsinchu City elected a Kuomintang legislator, Cheng Cheng-chien, as its representative in the Legislative Yuan during the 2020 Taiwan general election, flipping the seat from the Democratic Progressive Party.
+Cheng won reelection in the 2024 election.

+In July 2024, then-Mayor Ann Kao was suspended from her duties and sentenced to prison for violating the Anti-Corruption Act and the Criminal Code.
+Deputy Mayor Andy Chiu subsequently assumed the duties of Mayor.

 Economy

-The Hsinchu Science Park is home to 360 high tech companies.
-As a result, the city has the highest income level in Taiwan.